Chaitra-bhat/Chaitra-bhat/README.md

 ### Working as an Automotive Software Engineer, and currently pursuing my Master's in Software Systems.
 Interested in driver development, system design, software architecture....

+### Languages:   C, Embedded C, Python

+### Tools:  Keil, STM32 Workbench, Segger System View, LogicAnalyzer, Arduino, Thonny, NI Labview

-You can reach me by :
+### You can reach me by :

 [LinkedIn](www.linkedin.com/in/chaitra-b-54a53814) ,
 [Twitter](https://twitter.com/chaitra_bhat17) ,
 [Mail](chaitrabhatganesh@gmail.com)

 <!--
 **Chaitra-bhat/Chaitra-bhat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.